Business and Society in 21st Century Cuba: Continuity and Change

-The deadline for applications to this program is October 20th.
-A non-refundable deposit of $500, payable online, is due after acceptance into the program and on or before November 1st.
-The balance of program fees due November 10th.
+The deadline for applications to this program is December 1, 2017.
+A non-refundable deposit of $500, payable online, is due by December 10th.
+The balance of program fees due January 10th.

 |Tuition & fees||Included in Spring tuition||Included in Spring tuition|

 |Meals not provided||125||125|

 Virginia Tech reserves the right to make cancellations, date and cost adjustments, and other necessary changes in the program.
 Prices may change due to global economic conditions.